My Africa Travel Budget- What Traveling Independently for Over Two Months Cost Me:

 Why didnt I spend a lot of time in South Africa?
 I ran out of time!
 South Africa is really cool, but I wanted to rent a car to do it justice.
 I didnt have the budget or the time to do it alone, and so I’m looking forward to going back one day.

-How to save money:
+How to save money while backpacking in Africa:

 Limiting alcohol is a big one: When you go on vacation for a week, drinking a few beers every day may seem fine since you will be home soon enough.
 Drinking beers every day for several months is a whole other beast.
 Even if the beers cost $1 that will add up quickly, and your liver wont be very happy.